dapplets/my-nifty-collection/README.md

 My Nifty Collection dapplet can change the Twitter avatar to selected user's NFT.
 Also it can use any owned NFT (or [Near Certificates](https://learnnear.club/near-certified-developer-program-ncd/)) as a badge for Twitter profile.

-With this dapplet installed user can see the other users avatars and NFT galleries just on their profile pages.
+With this dapplet installed user can see the other users avatars and NFT galleries just on their profile pages or tweets.

 # Browser extension installation guide